persteenolsen/pso-gatsby-blog-one/src/posts/2026-06-07-python-fastapi-auth-ai-agent-render-two.md

 ---

-Python FastAPI with JWT Auth serving an AI Agent - hosted at Render Cloud using Serverless Functions
+Python FastAPI with JWT Auth serving an AI Agent - hosted at Render Cloud by Webservice

 The AI Agent was created with a minimum of Langchain